AxdeKlerk/SLP/DEBUGGING.md

 During mentor testing, the payment page could not auto-populate the user’s email address because the sign-up process never required or stored one.
 Users were able to register without providing an email, which prevented receipts and e-tickets from being delivered after checkout.

 **Fix:**
 I created a custom form called `CustomUserCreationForm` that extends *Django*’s default `UserCreationForm` and includes a required `email` field.
 The new form was imported into the `signup` view and replaced the default form reference.
 The `signup.html` template was then updated to include the email field between the username and password inputs.
-Validation messages were confirmed for blank, invalid, and valid entries.Once a user is registered, their email now saves correctly to `User.email` and automatically appears on the payment page using `{{ request.user.email }}`.
+Validation messages were confirmed for blank, invalid, and valid entries.
+Once a user is registered, their email now saves correctly to `User.email` and automatically appears on the payment page using `{{ request.user.email }}`.

 **Lesson Learned:**
 Even when using *Django*’s built-in authentication, the default `UserCreationForm` doesn’t collect email addresses by design.
 If email-based functionality (like receipts or password resets) is part of the workflow, a custom registration form is essential.
 Extending *Django*’s existing forms is the cleanest way to add required fields without disrupting authentication or introducing a custom user model.